cnatalie/METZYME/README.md

 In this study we explored the metabolism of unicellular eukaryotic organisms (protists) across a 4,600 km meridional transect in the central Pacific Ocean.
 The region contains a natural biogeochemical gradient spanning from low nitrogen, oligotrophic waters to a productive equatorial upwelling system.
 We used a combined geochemical and 'omic approach to characterize the metabolic strategies these organisms rely upon to adapt to changes in their chemical environment.

-Input files are included here, except the master dataframes containing contigs, transcript raw reads/protein spectral counts, and annotation information which is available as supplemental material with the manuscript.
+Example input files are included here, except the master dataframes containing contigs, transcript raw reads/protein spectral counts, and annotation information which is available as supplemental material with the manuscript.
 Data availability, assembly, annotation and normalization methods are described in Cohen et al.

 ## Input data files & generated tables